On the isotropy stratification of a real representation of a compact Lie group: Complexification

-\begin{proof} This is \cite[Prop.
-III.8.2]{BD1985}, the key point being the fact that the algebra of representative functions on $G$ is finitely generated. \end{proof}

-\begin{cor} If $G$ is a compact Lie group, then $G$ is analytically Zariski dense in $G^{\CC}$. \end{cor}
+\begin{cor} If $K$ is a compact Lie group, then $K$ is analytically Zariski dense in $K^{\CC}$. \end{cor}

-\begin{proof} The group $G$ is a totally real analytic submanifold of $G^{\CC}$.
-Hence, thanks to corollary~\ref{cor:analytique3}, the Zariski closure of $G$ in $G^{\CC}$ is the union of connected components of $G^{\CC}$ that contain $G$.
-By Proposition~\ref{prop:Chevalley-complexification}, this union is $G^{\CC}$ itself. \end{proof}
+\begin{proof} The group $K$ is a totally real analytic submanifold of $K^{\CC}$.
+Hence the Zariski closure of $K$ in $K^{\CC}$ is the union of connected components of $K^{\CC}$ that intersect $K$.
+By Proposition~\ref{prop:Chevalley-complexification}, this union is $K^{\CC}$ itself. \end{proof}

-\begin{cor} Let $G$ be a compact Lie group, and assume that $G^{\CC}$ acts holomorphically on a (non-necessarily finite dimensional) complex vector space $W$.
-Then $W^{G^{\CC}}=W^{G}$. \end{cor}
+\begin{cor} Let $K$ be a compact Lie group, and assume that $K^{\CC}$ acts holomorphically on a (non-necessarily finite dimensional) complex vector space $V$.
+Then $V^{K^{\CC}}=V^{K}$. \end{cor}